 Our study’s range of φH values (8 ≤ log(φH) ≤ 22) is broader than what is typically seen in the literature (Levesque et al. 2010, Pellegrini et al. 2009, Richardson et al. 2013, Stasinska & Leitherer 1996).
 Since we are aiming to understand the nature of high ionization emission lines observations, at high-z in particular (Richardson et al. 2013, Fosbury et al. 2003, Richard et al. 2011, Erb et al. 2010), we extend to higher φH values than what is typically used in simulations of H II regions and starburst galaxies..

+3.1.5 Alternative Representations of Our Parameter Space [I’m not sure this is the correct way to revise this section, but I agree it needs work.
+It makes my head hurt reading through it again.]

 In order to better situate our study in the context of the literature, we will map our parameter space to other representations.
 A common representation of this parameter space is to use QH, the number of ionizing photons emitted by the central emitting object per second, and r, radius from the central emitting object, with nH.
 The relationship between φH, QH, and r is given as follows: